 Specialty Elective Descriptions and Applications

-Media Crew: Students that participate in Media Crew are responsible for working together with other students in various teams to create the daily announcements in a fun, creative, and informative way.
+Media Crew: Students that participate in Media Crew are responsible for working together with other students in various teams to create the video projects in a fun, creative, and informative way.
 Students are required to be comfortable both behind and in front of the camera.
 Students must be able to work with peers, meet strict deadlines, present in front of others, create skits to present important messages, and use video editing programs.
 Students must have excellent time management and independent work skills.
 No prior experience is needed.
 Students will learn to use the software and equipment in class.

 AVID: AVID (Advancement Via Individual Determination), is a rigorous college readiness program that is for under-represented students who want to go to college, may be the first in their families to attend college, and are capable of performing in honors level courses with systematic support.
 Students must meet the program requirements to be enrolled.Student Aide Opportunities (8th Grade Students ONLY)Office Aide: Students that are selected to be office aides are trustworthy students that are interested in working in the front office to greet visitors, maintain accurate sign-in and sign-out logs for students and parents, ensure student safety by checking identification, deliver important messages to classrooms, and assist office staff in various projects and maintain strict confidentiality of sensitive information.
 Students that are selected must be friendly and have excellent independent work skills and initiative to jump in and help where needed.
 Office aides Student aides must be comfortable walking throughout the campus several times per period, entering classrooms to deliver messages to teachers, and greeting strangers at the front desk.